 Our workers’ comp underwriting and risk analysis process begins with the Loss Prevention walk-through and past-years’ claim’s examination.

-Throughout each year, Synergy Comp’s Loss Prevention Consultants constantly monitor and assess our clients’ business practices and processes, study industry trends, and review scientific research.
+Throughout each year, Synergy Comp’s Safety Professionals constantly monitor and assess our clients’ business practices and processes, study industry trends, and review scientific research.

-Each client receives a monthly visit from the assigned Loss Prevention Consultant.
+Each client receives a monthly visit from the assigned Safety Professional.
 This monthly visit results in a report card which is then sent to appropriate company management so that you will have a consistent view of safety across your departments and functional areas.

 We identify existing and evolving risk factors, then work with management to implement changes that will reduce injuries, improve employee morale, increase productivity, and boost profitability in the long term, quarter after quarter, year after year.